If you have a dried paint coating that you want to remove, you must use a strong solvent. So, can lacquer thinner remove paint?

 But that’s not all.
-There is more to know about using lacquer thinner to remove paint and this post digs right into the topic.
+There is more to know about using lacquer thinner to remove paint, and this post digs right into the topic.
 So let’s dive in.

-Will Lacquer Thinner Remove Dried Paint?
+Lacquer Thinner Removes Dried Paint

 - A Face Mask